Beta cell: Experimental techniques

 Many researchers around the world are investigating the pathogenesis of diabetes and beta-cell failure.
 Tools used to study beta-cell function are expanding rapidly with technology.

 For instance, transcriptomics have allowed researchers to comprehensively analyze gene transcription in beta-cells to look for genes linked to diabetes.
-A more common mechanism of analyzing cellular function is calcium imaging.
-Fluorescent dyes bind to calcium and allow in vitro imaging of calcium activity which correlates directly with insulin release.
+Another technique to measure cellular function is cell imaging, notably with confocal or TIRF microscopy.
+Beta-cells can be modified to express a fluorophore that specifically labels insulin granules, which allows granule tracking and exocytosis measurement.
+Concerning calcium imaging, fluorescent dyes bind to calcium and allow in vitro imaging of calcium activity which correlates directly with insulin release.
 A final tool used in beta-cell research are in vivo experiments.
 Diabetes mellitus can be experimentally induced in vivo for research purposes by streptozotocin or alloxan, which are specifically toxic to beta cells.
 Mouse and rat models of diabetes also exist including ob/ob and db/db mice which are a type 2 diabetes model, and non-obese diabetic mice (NOD) which are a model for type 1 diabetes.